Plants & Gardening

-What are those big white things dangling by the orchids in the air, you wonder, and how do they work?
+The first time you walk under a big, lush tangle of orchid roots at the Orchid Show can be quite disconcerting—what are those big white things dangling in the air, you wonder, and how do they work?

 Of the 27,000-plus species of orchids on the planet, about 70 percent are epiphytes—plants that grow on trees, with above-ground rather than in-ground roots.
 Known as aerial roots, they act as anchors and supports as they wrap around branches and trunks, stabilizing the plant as it grows.
 Roots are an orchid’s lifeline, absorbing water and nutrients from the air and from the leaf litter in the tree niche it inhabits.

 That is, an orchid’s roots can grow along the stem of the plant, not just out of the bottom of it.
 The advantage of being adventitious?
 Plants can be propagated easily.
 Many orchids grow baby plantlets, called keikis, that can be removed from the mother plant along with their own set of adventitious roots.